Spirit of Atlanta Drum and Bugle Corps: 1980s

 Tragedy struck Spirit while the corps was on tour in 1980.
 When one of their vans was in a traffic accident on Interstate 55 near Grenada, Mississippi, brass arranger and caption head Jim Ott was killed.
-Spirit's members and staff were devastated, but the corps recovered to honor Ott's memory by repeating their fourth-place finish at DCI Finals in Birmingham, AL. In 1980, the percussion line had the high execution score at finals and tied for the overall high percussion title.
+Spirit's members and staff were devastated, but the corps recovered to honor Ott's memory by repeating their fourth-place finish at DCI Finals in Birmingham, AL.

 Prior to the 1981 season, the corps lost its corporate sponsorship from WXIA.
 Financial adjustments were made and the corps continued on.
 Following the loss of Jim Ott in the 1980 season new staff members were needed to fill the vacancies.
 For the summer of 1981, the drill designer was Steve Moore; horn caption heads included Gary Markham and Joel Schultz.
 Visual Designers were Freddy Martin and John Armstrong.
 The guard instructors brought in the varied talents of Julie Gilbert of the Crossmen, Cindy Anderson of the Guardsmen, and Robert S. Robinson of Jacksonville State University and Chapter V Winter Guard.
 Tom Float remained percussion caption head and Mike Back, who was a percussion instructor in 1980 returned to the staff.
 Spirit of Atlanta repeated the musical program of the 1980 season in 1981, with the exception of the concert number, hoping for higher levels of competitive success.
 This was not to be the case, as the corps finished in ninth place in 1981.
 The percussion was the highest scoring caption for the year, but Tom Float departed at the end of the 1981 season.
 At the end of 1982, the corps finished 12th place with the guard ranked 11th in their caption at DCI finals.